nimatajikh/Welding-residual-stress-simulation/README.md

 # **Welding Residual Stress Simulation**

-This repository contains the source code, and simulation results used in the study: “Comparative Numerical Analysis of Residual Stresses in Fillet and CJP Welded Built-Up Steel Box-Shaped Columns”
+This repository contains the source code, and simulation results used in the study: “Comparative numerical analysis of residual stresses in fillet and CJP welded built-up steel box-shaped columns”

 # **Overview**